RanaRayyan033/MAD-midterm-exam/README.md

-# Skybrews Coffee App
+Coffee App

-A full-stack mobile application for a coffee shop built with React Native and Node.js.
+A mobile application for a coffee shop built with React Native and Node.js.

 ## Project Overview